demirelbu/periodic-schedules/README.md

 python3 example_mcts.py
 ```

-The entire paper can be download from https://arxiv.org/
+The entire paper can be downloaded from https://arxiv.org/.